mllinares/eqchlorine/README.md

 - scipy
 - colorama

-Creating a virtual environment and installing those libraries is highly recommended
+Creating a virtual environment to install those libraries is highly recommended

 1) With Conda/Miniconda:
 From your terminal : enter the following command